SequAna-Ukon/VTK_CF/README.md

 [What is Linux?](https://www.linux.com/what-is-linux/)

-The vast majority of bioinformatic programs run in Linux, although many can also be run in Windows or on Mac OS X.
+The vast majority of bioinformatic programs run on Linux, although many can also be run on Windows or on Mac OS X.

-Max OS X is Unix-based and therefore has many similarities to Linux distributions.
+Mac OS X is Unix-based and therefore has many similarities to Linux distributions.
 The terminal app on Mac OS X offers the user a command line interface (CLI; terminal) very similar to that of Linux distributions.

 > **Exercise:** Play with the commands [HERE](https://github.com/SequAna-Ukon/VTK2023/blob/main/Practice%20on%20basic%20shell%20scripting.md) to get familiar with bash scripting.